culturepulse/vaccinehesitancy/README.md

 # vaccinehesitancy
 A repository for data from the vaccine hesitancy study done with Kingston University.
+More information on the paper available here: https://mythos.one/justinlane/b086b3
 # Results overview
 In a recent study, we gathered a representative sample of UK residents and asked them about their opinions on the vaccines (note: data was collected before recent news about blood-clotting issues in relation to the AstraZenica vaccine).
 We found that most people will take the Oxford and Pfizer vaccines.